HackYourFuture/Assignments/1-JavaScript/Week4/README.md

 Name: Jane, balance: € 15,00
 ```

 We seem to have a bug because we get `undefined` where we expect a name.
-We would like to investigate the state of the program at the point where we get the message `Insufficient funds!`.

 Open the **Sources** panel from Developer Tools.
 Select `index.js` from the explorer panel and make sure that the console output is visible in the bottom panel, as shown in Figure 1.